 Transmission of the Disease

 People who visit countries with MERS cases need to make sure that they take steps to avoid infections.
-The majority of these countries are located in or near the Arabian Peninsula.
+The majority of these countries are located around the Arabian Peninsula.
 In 2015 an outbreak occurred in Korea, however.
 According to the CDC (Centers for Disease Control and Prevention), so far this has been the largest outbreak of the disease outside the peninsula.
 It originated from a traveller returning to Korea from an infected area.
-The WHO webpage mentioned in the "References" section below is useful for travellers because it contains the latest news about MERS outbreaks.
+The WHO web page mentioned in the "References" section below is useful for travellers because it contains the latest news about MERS outbreaks.

 Possible Symptoms and Treatment